 The \$S control attribute is another special control attribute which reflects the current section number of the program.
-The SECTION statement is used to set the \$S attribute to any integer value (refer to Section 6.17.1:SECTION Statement).
+The SECTION statement is used to set a portion of the program-location property to reflect the section number that the program is currently executing.
 This control attribute can be used in diagnosing errors in your program logic.
-By using SECTION statements at strategic locations in the logic (e.g., before and after loops, conditional statements, calls to subroutines, etc.), you can check the progress of the program execution.
-By examining the \$S control attribute through OPI monitor/modify, you can determine if a particular segment of code is getting executed.
-The example below illustrates the use of SECTION statements so that the \$S control attribute can be examined.
+By using SECTION statements at strategic locations in the logic (e.g., before and after loops, conditional statements, calls to subroutines, etc.), you can check the progress of the program execution through examination of the program-location property.
+The example below illustrates the use of SECTION statements.

-SECTION 1

-CALL INITIALIZE

-SECTION 2

-CALL CALC_LOOP

-SECTION 3

-CALL PROCESS_LOOP

-SECTION 4

-CALL SUBMIT_JOB

-SECTION 5

-STOP
+SECTION 1 CALL INITIALIZE SECTION 2 CALL CALC_LOOP SECTION 3 CALL PROCESS_LOOP SECTION 4 CALL SUBMIT_JOB SECTION 5 STOP